 2009 “NSU Student of the Year”

 2010 named one of the next generation of optical leaders among the “40 Most Influential Women in Optical” by Vision Monday magazine.
-In 2014, first doctor to be named one of the “40 Most Influential Women in Optical” by Vision Monday magazine for the second time.
+In 2014, she became one of only 34 doctors to be named one of the “40 Most Influential Women in Optical” by Vision Monday magazine for the second time.
 This time in the Rising Star category.